fairscape/fairscape-cli/docs/commands/build.md

 ### `release`

 Build a release RO-Crate in a directory, scanning for and linking existing sub-RO-Crates.
 This creates a parent RO-Crate that references and contextualizes the sub-crates.
+For more details see [workflow documentation](release_creation.md)

 ```bash
 fairscape-cli build release [OPTIONS] RELEASE_DIRECTORY